You are here

-Whatever you believe, the Trump presidency is going to test iton 9 February 2017
+Whatever you believe, the Trump Presidency is going to test it

 Nearly three weeks into a four-year term, this much is clear about the Trump presidency: moderation is not the plan.
 Anyone who predicted America would see a different Donald Trump in office from the man on display during campaign season can now be counted among the many prognosticators who have placed and lost their chips in recent times.

 On his two signature policy issues, immigration and trade, the new president began with bold strokes in fulfilment of promises made.
 The Trans-Pacific Partnership, a major Asian trade deal negotiated under the Obama administration, is dead.
 The Mexican border wall has been ordered, and it is to be literal.
 The single highest-profile initiative of Trump’s first days has been an executive order suspending entry to the United States for all citizens of seven majority-Muslim countries, and blocked admission of any refugees, including those previously vetted, approved, or even in transit.

 Simultaneously, it became clear that Trump has imported to the executive branch of government the chaotic and cliquey management style of his ‘unorthodox’ campaign.
 The rollout of the immigration order descended swiftly into bleak farce as it emerged that no consultation had taken place with key agencies such as the Departments of Homeland Security or Justice, and no authoritative instructions issued on how to handle vast categories of those affected, e.g. legal permanent residents (‘green card’ holders) who simply happened to be out of the country at the time the order came into force.
 A torrent of leaks poured forth from the White House, exposing turf wars among senior staff, a darkly comic level of organisational dysfunction, and – if a multitude anecdotes were to be believed – a president at the least intemperate and incompetent, perhaps even mentally unsound.